Nottingham Forest F.C.: Re-emergence then decline (1950–1974)

 By this time, Forest had replaced Notts County as the biggest club in Nottingham.
-Johnny Carey assembled a team including Joe Baker and Ian Storey-Moore that for a long spell went largely unchanged in challenging for the 1966–67 Football League title.
+Johnny Carey was appointed manager in 1963 and assembled a team including Joe Baker and Ian Storey-Moore that for a long spell went largely unchanged in challenging for the 1966–67 Football League title.
 They beat title rivals Manchester United 4–1 at the City Ground on 1 October.
 The 3–0 win against Aston Villa on 15 April had Forest second in the table, a point behind United.
 Injuries eventually took effect, meaning Forest had to settle for being League runners-up and losing in the FA Cup semi-final to Dave Mackay's Tottenham Hotspur.

 The 1966–67 season's success seemed an opportunity to build upon, with crowds of 40,000 virtually guaranteed at the time.
 Instead, a mixture at the club of poor football management, the unique committee structure and proud amateurism meant decline after the 1966-67 peak.
+Carey left as manager at the end of 1968.
 Forest were relegated from the top flight in 1972.
+The same season, rival club Derby County won the title under Brian Clough.

 Matt Gillies' October 1972 managerial departure was followed by short managerial reigns by Dave Mackay and Allan Brown.
 A 2–0 Boxing Day home defeat by Notts County prompted the committee (Forest had no board of directors then) to sack Brown.
+At the time it was felt that Forest would never be able to compete with Derby County again.